mbridak/wfd_py_logger/README.md

 ## Features

 #### Editing an existing contact
 Use the Up/Down arrow keys to scroll the contact into view.
 Your mouse scroll wheel may work as well.
-Double left click on the contact to edit.
+Double left click on the contact to edit, or use the '.E' command.
 Use the TAB or Up/Down arrow keys to move between fields.
 Backspace to erase and retype what you need.
 Once done press the Enter key to save, or the escape key to exit.